Pylons/pyramid/docs/designdefense.rst

-- Attempts to use an adaptation to obtain the next element in the path from the currently traversed object, falling back to ``__bobo_traverse__``, ``__getitem__`` and eventually ``__getattr__``.
+- Attempts to use an adaptation to obtain the next element in the path from the currently traversed object, falling back to ``__bobo_traverse__``, ``__getitem__``, and eventually ``__getattr__``.

 Zope's default traverser allows developers to mutate the traversal name stack during traversal by mutating ``REQUEST['TraversalNameStack']``.
-Pyramid's default traverser (``pyramid.traversal.ResourceTreeTraverser``) does not offer a way to do this; it does not maintain a stack as a request attribute and, even if it did, it does not pass the request to resource objects while it's traversing.
+Pyramid's default traverser (``pyramid.traversal.ResourceTreeTraverser``) does not offer a way to do this.
+It does not maintain a stack as a request attribute and, even if it did, it does not pass the request to resource objects while it's traversing.
 While it was handy at times, this feature was abused in frameworks built atop Zope (like CMF and Plone), often making it difficult to tell exactly what was happening when a traversal didn't match a view.
-I felt it was better to make folks that wanted the feature replace the traverser rather than build that particular honey pot in to the default traverser.
+I felt it was better for folks that wanted the feature to make them replace the traverser rather than build that particular honey pot in to the default traverser.

 Zope uses multiple mechanisms to attempt to obtain the next element in the resource tree based on a name.
-It first tries an adaptation of the current resource to ``ITraversable``, and if that fails, it falls back to attempting number of magic methods on the resource (``__bobo_traverse__``, ``__getitem__``, and ``__getattr__``).
+It first tries an adaptation of the current resource to ``ITraversable``, and if that fails, it falls back to attempting a number of magic methods on the resource (``__bobo_traverse__``, ``__getitem__``, and ``__getattr__``).
 My experience while both using Zope and attempting to reimplement its publisher in ``repoze.zope2`` led me to believe the following:

 - The *default* traverser should be as simple as possible.
 Zope's publisher is somewhat difficult to follow and replicate due to the fallbacks it tried